christ-0ff/Digital-Electronics-2/Labs/05-segment/READMe.md

 ### 7-segment library

-1. In your words, describe the difference between Common Cathode and Common Anode 7-segment display.
+1. Description of the difference between Common Cathode and Common Anode 7-segment display:
    * CC SSD - Common cathode means that all cathodes of 7-segment are connected to the ground.
 Thus by applying logic 1 to a particular pin of one segment will make it shine.
    * CA SSD - Common anode means that all anodes are connected to high level of voltage source.
 So by applying logic low to a pin of a segment makes the segment glow.